Yashio, Saitama: Climate

 Yashio has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Yashio is 14.9 °C. The average annual rainfall is 1482 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.5 °C, and lowest in January, at around 3.4 °C.

 Demographics

 Per Japanese census data, the population of Yashio has increased rapidly over the past 60 years.

 History

 The area of modern Yashio was settled in the Kofun period and was part of Shimōsa Province from the Nara period.
 During the Edo period Tokugawa shogunate, the area was tenryō territory controlled directly by the shogunate.
 After the Meiji restoration, the area was transferred to the new Saitama Prefecture in 1871 and divided into villages with the creation of the modern municipalities system in 1889.
 The village of Yashio was created within Minamisaitama District, Saitama with the merger of the villages of Shiodome, Hachijō and Yahata on 28 September 1956.
 It was raised to town status on 1 October 1964 and to city status on 15 January 1972.

+January 28, 2025: a sinkhole opened up near the Chuo 1-chome intersection, where Saitama Prefectural Route 54 Matsudo-Soka Line, Shiodome Street, and Josuijo Street ("Water Treatment Facility" Street) intersect.
+A truck drove into the sinkhole within seconds of it opening; the 74-year-old driver has not been rescued as of February 5.
+The cause of the sinkhole is believed to be massive leakage from a damaged sewer pipe buried under the prefectural road.
+The sewage of 12 municipalities flows through this sewer pipe on its way to a nearby sewage treatment facility.
+The Saitama Prefectural government has called on the 12 municipalities that use this sewer pipe to limit their sewage use, affecting a total of approximately 1.2 million people in the 12 cities and towns.
+Inability to stop the flow has led to enlargement of the sinkhole, greatly hindering rescue operations.